pmbrull/udacity-devops-capstone/README.md

 ## First approach

 In order to get in touch with the different elements involved in the project, we will start by developing the solution in our local workstation.
-We will use a Docker container to isolate the environment so that we can test from a clean VM and make all steps easily reproducible.

 The contents for this first approach can be found under `local/`, where the `resources` and `scripts` directories are forked from this [repo](https://github.com/pkdone/minikube-mongodb-demo).

+Thus, we will set the Kubernetes **Service** type to **NodePort**, as it is the easiest way to exporte the service.
+Note that in the repo, the usage is set to ClusterIp, which makes the service reachable only within the cluster.

+> More info on Kubernetes exposing services [here](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)

+Then, by running `kubectl describe service mongodb-service` we will get the different endpoints for the 3 replicas, and we will connect the Spline application to those in the form of: `<ip-0>:<nodePort>,<ip-1>:<nodePort>,<ip-2>:<nodePort>`

 ---